 Dr. Sher recognized for contributions in scholarship and advocacy for women scientists

-Published!
-An Introduction to Conservation Biology, Second Edition
+An Introduction to Conservation Biology, Third Edition, by Anna Sher

-Thank you to all who contributed to our second edition.
 This is an extensively updated version, with a particular emphasis on modern issues and approaches, and diversity at all levels, including the diversity of people who do conservation biology.
-For more information (including ordering), see: https://global.oup.com/academic/product/an-introduction-to-conservation-biology-9781605358970?cc=us&lang=en&
+Traditional Ecological Knowledge (TEK) and impacts on indigenous people is given special attention.
+For more information (including ordering), see: https://global.oup.com/academic/product/an-introduction-to-conservation-biology-9780197564370?q=anna%20sher&lang=en&cc=us

 Dr. Sher and colleague Dr. Martin Quigley have edited the first ever volume devoted to the ecology of the genus Tamarix: A Case Study of Ecological Change in the American West.
 It is available on Amazon and directly from Oxford University Press.